-(“To Build a Fire” | Jack London)
+“To Build a Fire” by Jack London Analysis

-โ€œThe trouble with him was that he was without imagination.
-He was quick and alert in the things of life, but only in the things, and not in the significances.
-Fifty degrees below zero meant eighty-odd degrees of frost.
-Such fact impressed him as being cold and uncomfortable, and that was all.
-It did not lead him to meditate upon his frailty as a creature of temperature, and upon man’s frailty in general, able only to live within certain narrow limits of heat and cold; and from there on it did not lead him to the conjectural field of immortality and man’s place in the universe.โ€
+The trouble with him was that he was not able to imagine.
+He was quick and ready in the things of life, but only in the things, and not in their meanings.
+Fifty degrees below zero meant 80 degrees of frost.
+Such facts told him that it was cold and uncomfortable, and that was all.
+It did not lead him to consider his weaknesses as a creature affected by temperature” (London).

 Works Cited